-General Fund - this fund is used to account for all operating activities of the School except for those required to be accounted for in another fund.
+General Fund - This is the School's primary operating fund.
+It is used to account for all operating activities of the School except for those required to be accounted for in another fund.

-Special Revenue Fund - this fund is used to account for federal grants and certain state grants that are legally restricted to expenditures for particular purposes other than debt service and capital projects.
+Special Revenue Fund - This fund is used to account for federal grants and certain state grants that are legally restricted to expenditures for particular purposes other than debt service and capital projects.